 - if we’re processing your personal data

 - to give you a description of the data we hold about you, the reasons why we’re holding it and any recipient we may disclose it to (eg Ofsted)

 - for a copy of your personal data and any details of its source

 You’re also entitled to ask us to change the information we hold about you if it’s wrong.
 Please let us know as soon as possible if there are any changes to your personal information.

-To ask to see your personal data (make a ‘subject access request’), or to ask for clarification about our processing of your personal data, contact us via the question option on our contact form and select ‘other’.
+If you want to see your personal data, you should make a ‘subject access request’.
+If you want more information about how we process your personal data, contact us using the question option on our contact form and select ‘other’.

 Please be as specific as you can about the information you’re asking us about.
 If possible, state which part of the department is holding the information and why.

 Before we can consider your request, we may need to check your identity and your right to access the information you’re requesting.
 This means we may ask you to supply us with a copy of the identification pages of your current passport or photo driving licence.
 We may also ask for proof of your current address.

 When we share personal information

 We may share information we hold about you with certain organisations, where the law allows it or we have a legal obligation to do so.

 There may be some circumstances where we’ll need to share information about you with others without your consent.
 For example, this might be to prevent or detect a crime, or to produce anonymised statistics for research purposes.
 In all cases, we’ll comply with all data handling legislation including the Data Protection Act 1998.